Vietnamese Pork Chops Over Rice

-Tender pork chops marinated with fresh citrusy lemongrass, mellow garlic, caramelized shallots, and fish sauce served over a bed of broken rice.
+Tender Vietnamese pork chops marinated with fresh citrusy lemongrass, mellow garlic, caramelized shallots, and fish sauce served over a bed of broken rice.
+Whether you’re an experienced cook or just starting out in the kitchen, this recipe is easy to follow and can make a great addition to your meal plan.

 Vietnamese Pork Chops